 What to Serve with Rosemary Confit Potatoes

-If you serve these at a dinner party, there’s no question you’ll be a hit.
+- If you serve these at a dinner party, there’s no question you’ll be a hit.
 This would be such an excellent side dish to have alongside almost any meat recipe.
-I think it would especially delicious with Mediterranean Marinated Flank Steak and a side salad.

-You can let them cool completely to room temperature, or even chill them, and then cut them into quarters to toss into a hearty main course salad.
+- And here’s an interesting and super delicious idea for you to try. . . you can let them cool completely to room temperature, or even chill them, and then cut them into quarters to toss into a hearty main course salad.
 Add roasted chicken and you’re all set.
 Yum!
-This is a fantastic, easy dish to add to your fall and winter comfort food recipes and to wow your dinner party guests with.

 This is a melt-in-your-mouth recipe that's unmatched by any other potato I've tried, and the scent of the rosemary brings it to yet another level.

-- 1 1/2 pounds Idaho Baby Dutch Yellow Idaho potatoes, washed and dried
+- 3/4 pound Pee Wee Dutch Yellow Idaho potatoes, washed and dried

-Place the potatoes in a baking dish that will hold them snugly, in a single layer, and with enough height to cover them with the oil, without getting too near the top edge.
+Place the potatoes in a baking dish that will hold them snugly, in a single layer (more or less), and with enough height to cover them with the oil, without getting too near the top edge.

 Add the rosemary sprigs to the baking dish, placing some underneath the potatoes.